nyahav/Fastapi-Python-Development/README.md

     SQLAlchemy: Connecting to PostgreSQL and managing models and relationships.

 python

+## 🧪 Postman API Testing

+Throughout this project, I used **Postman** to interact with and test my API endpoints.
+Postman allowed me to validate the API’s functionality at each stage, ensuring responses matched expectations and that each endpoint worked as intended.
+Key tasks included:

+- **Creating and managing collections** for API requests
+- **Organizing requests** for different routes (CRUD operations, authentication, etc.)
+- **Testing endpoints** with various data inputs
+- **Saving requests** to streamline the testing process and ensure consistency

 # Example model with SQLAlchemy
 from sqlalchemy import Column, Integer, String